IshaanDesai/fusion-core-coupling/README.md

 * VTK output can be found in the `output/` directory

 ### References
 [1] *H.-J. Bungartz, F. Lindner, B. Gatzhammer, M. Mehl, K. Scheufele, A. Shukaev, and B. Uekermann: preCICE - A Fully Parallel Library for Multi-Physics Surface Coupling.
 Computers and Fluids, 141, 250–258, 2016.*
+[2] *Ishaan Desai, Geometric aspects of code coupling in magnetic fusion applications.
+Masterarbeit, Technical University of Munich, Oct 2020.*